-320 2.1 Digital Elevation Models
+2.1 Digital Elevation Models

 Given the sensitivity of lava flow paths to topography (Favalli et al., 2005), for a target where the topography changes so often as is the case at Piton de la Fournaise, using a frequently updated Digital Elevation Model (DEM) is essential for short term lava flow hazard assessment.
 In this study we used the most recent DEMs to build the volcano hazard map.
-However, because we dispose of three DEMs produced at different time we could also build and compare three hazard maps of the Enclos area for the three different time periods between 1997 and 2016.
-The first DEM was obtained in 1997 for the whole island as

-- derived from from Structure From Motion analysis of (i.e., application of stereophotogrammetry) of aerial photographies acquired during the 1997's campaign of the National Geographic Institute (IGN - which since 2012 has been named the National Institute of Geographic and Forest Information).
-This DEM has a 25 m horizontal resolution, and was available on a local projection (Gauss-Laborde Réunion) where elevations were based on the ellipsoid (Villeneuve, 2000).
-The second 330 DEM was acquired in 2008-2009 by the IGN via airborne Light Detection And Ranging (LIDAR) and has a 5 m resolution - over the whole island, and 1 m resolution near the coast.
+However, because we have three DEMs produced at different times we can also build and compare three hazard maps of the Enclos area for three different time periods between 1997 and 2016.
+The first DEM was obtained for the whole island as derived from Structure From Motion analysis of aerial photographs (i.e., application of stereophotogrammetry) acquired during 1997 campaign of the National Geographic Institute (IGN, which since 2012 has been named the National Institute of Geographic and Forest Information).
+This DEM has a 25 m horizontal resolution, and was available on a local projection (Gauss-Laborde Réunion) where elevations are based on the ellipsoid (Villeneuve, 2000).
+The second DEM was acquired during 2008-2009 by the IGN via airborne Light Detection And Ranging (LIDAR) and has a 5 m horizontal resolution over the whole island, and 1 m near the coast.
 The vertical resolution is 0.05 to 0.1 m (Arab-Sedze et al., 2014).
-This DEM was resampled at 5 m resolution across the entire island, was released in 2010 and it is hereafter referred to as the
+This DEM was released in 2010 and was resampled at a 5 m resolution across the entire island.
+It is hereafter referred to as the "2010 LIDAR DEM from IGN".
+Finally, a most recent DEM was obtained in April 2016 from optical Pléiades satellite images acquired in Stereo Triplet mode and processed by the French Centre National d'Etudes Spatiales using their S2P restitution code (de Franchis et al., 2014).
+This DEM is restricted to the Enclos, which is where all topographic changes took place between 2009 and 2016.
+Although the horizontal resolution was 50 cm, it was resampled to 5 m for our study.